 Success means different things to different people.
 There are tons of definitions available out there but my definition is simple and crazy.
 Success for me is: When my five senses are working.
 When I don't have to wear formal dress to the office or follow a dress code for a meeting.
 When I purchase and … Continue reading My Definition Of Success

-The famous quote by Buddha means a lot for me and is the fundamental principle of my life.
+The famous quote by Buddha means a lot to me and is the fundamental principle of my life.
 And, I don't just go by philosophy, I actually research on it and make my conclusions.
 So, I did an experiment for one year with a group of people from my housing society here in Mumbai.
 The … Continue reading Don’t Judge Unless You’re Perfect: Part I

 I have started walking in morning; in my housing society compound.
 Since many days, I had been noticing pieces of roti on the back side.
 I was curious to know who keeps there pieces there and why the pieces are kept there.
 I couldn't resist and one fine day, I and the lonely pieces had a … Continue reading In Conversation With—A Piece Of Roti

 I experienced a moment of enlightenment while listening to one song of artist Bette Milder.
 I have heard it 100 times before but never realized that it has such a beautiful meaning.
 And it's so much relevant in today's time.
-We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy environment, … Continue reading God Is Watching Us—From A Distance
+We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy the … Continue reading God Is Watching Us—From A Distance

 The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
 This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
 This is only because people believe … Continue reading A Different Perceptive On Religion, Dharma and Madhab